SalinatedCoffee/my-leetcode-solutions/Python3/0208. (M) Implement Trie (Prefix Tree)/README.md

 #### Conclusion
 Insertions and lookups take $O(n)$ time, where $n$ is the length of the word.
 The space complexity is $O(26^n)$ since a node can have at most 26 children, and the depth of a trie is $n$.
+This would be a good problem to revisit, as there are further optimizations that can be made to improve performance.